-Last weekend I was able to go to the EVO Conference held in Park City, Utah.
+Last weekend I was able to go to the EVO Conference held in Park City, Utah and learn how to make a delicious Mountain Berry Salad.
 I lucked out and won a ticket from Today’s Mamma.
 Let me first say if I had the money I would totally be living in Park City.
-I love it there.
+So, I love it there.
 I am a total mountain girl.
 I love the smells you find in the mountain.
 Our family usually takes a vacation to Park City every year.
 So, now you know how much I love Park City.

 After the cooking lesson we moved on to photography where I learned some fun tips from Helen Dujardin from Tartlette .
 Our food session was then finished off with a panel discussion.
 We heard from Helen Jane (Helen Jane), Jane Maynard (This Week For Dinner), and Stephanie Robinette (AllRecipes).
 This food class rocked!